looztra/my-fish-functions/README.md

 # my-fish-functions

-set of fish functions to automate tooling install and update
+Set of fish functions to automate tooling install and update